-Our specific goal is to provide each individual with the least intrusive, most effective, form of treatment to ensure his/her safety, the safety of others, and promote healthy growth and development.
+Our specific goal is to provide each individual with the least intrusive, most effective form of treatment to ensure his/her safety, the safety of others, and promote healthy growth and development.
 JRC is committed to providing the most effective educational program possible.

 JRC does not normally reject or expel students due to the severity of their behavior problems.
 Students who have failed or made minimal progress in their previous programs often succeed for the first time at JRC due to JRC’s highly structured behavior modification education and treatment program.

-Serving Varied Diagnoses and Cognitive Levels
+Serves Students with Varied Diagnoses and Cognitive Levels